efthemiosprime/postgres-tutorial/README.md

-# PostgreSQL Tutorial: Building a Peer-to-Peer Delivery Platform Database
+# PostgreSQL Complete Tutorial: From Beginner to Advanced

 An interactive educational platform for learning PostgreSQL from beginner to advanced by building a real-world database system.
 Built with React, Vite, and TailwindCSS.